yohannesHL/aws-cdk-lambda-step-functions-stack/README.md

 This project demonstrates how to setup a AWS stack with `aws-cdk`.
 Inspect the code at `infra` to see how the various components are defined.
-Notice we are also able to pass environement variable to the lambda function.
+Notice we are also able to pass environement variables to the lambda function.

 ```
 ├── infra